remult/remult/docs/tutorials/vue/entities.md

 curl http://localhost:3002/api/tasks -d "{\"title\": \"Clean car\"}" -H "Content-Type: application/json"
 ```

-3. Refresh the browser for the url: <a href="http://localhost:3002/api/tasks" target="_blank" rel="noreferrer">http://localhost:3002/api/tasks</a> and see that the array now contains one item.
+3. Refresh the browser for the url: [http://localhost:3002/api/tasks](http://localhost:3002/api/tasks) and see that the array now contains one item.

 4. Use `curl` to `POST` a few more tasks: